eicastroc/steelDeoxDesulf101/README.md

 # steelDeoxDesulf101
-Principles of steel deoxidation and desulfurization with pedagotic intents
+Principles of steel deoxidation and desulfurization with pedagotic intents.

+These notebooks wil be soon available in English, Spanish and French.